HaxeFoundation/intellij-haxe/CONTRIBUTING.md

 We do NOT expect contributors to keep up to date with EAP releases, nor does the team support them (though the plugin may work, and will usually install).

 *IDEA releases 2016 and later require JDK 8.
-That build environment has been successfully used for this plugin, targeting Java6 for builds prior to 2016.x.*
+Later JDKs can be used as the primary development environment if you so choose, but **they are not allowed as a target environment, nor can any language features later that Java8 be used in source code targeted for release as part of this plugin**.*

 #### Gradle Builds